bioinfo-pf-curie/geniac/docs/process.rst

 .. note::

-   Depending on the source code you added, the arguments of the `ExternalProject_Add <https://cmake.org/cmake/help/latest/module/ExternalProject.html>`_  function may be different.
+   Depending on the source code you added, the arguments of the |cmakeexternalproject|_  function may be different.
 Refer to the cmake documentation for more details.

 .. important::